Skip to main content

 Related: 4 Key Elements of a Successful Media Relations Strategy

-Step 2: Prioritize Your Headline
+Step 2: Prioritize Your Headline When Writing Press Releases

 Step 3: Lead With The News Value

-A great press release is a balancing act, meaning it should contain enough information to give your readers a general idea of what’s taking place, without leaving them feeling like they know the entire story.
-When it comes time to start writing the bulk of your release, the lead helps summarize the most crucial parts of the news you are trying to convey.
+A great press release is a balancing act, meaning it should contain enough key information to give your readers a general idea of what’s taking place, without leaving them feeling like they know the entire story.
+When it comes time to start writing the bulk of your release for press coverage, the lead helps summarize the most crucial parts of the news you are trying to convey.
 Typically consisting of around 35-50 words, the lead sets the stage for the dateline which covers when and where the event is taking place.
 A good rule of thumb to remember is that the dateline is always the starting point of your first body paragraph, which is written in bold.

 online news value, press release